The Greyboy Allstars

 The Greyboy Allstars are an American soul-jazz band from San Diego, California, United States, whose current members include Karl Denson on Saxophone, Robert Walter on Keys, Mike Andrews (under the pseudonym Elgin Park) on guitar, Chris Stillwell on bass and Aaron Redfield on drums.
-They have released six albums to date.
+They have released eight albums to date.

 History

 Initially formed in 1993 as the backing band for rare groove luminary DJ Greyboy.
 DJ Greyboy and saxophonist Karl Denson (who was touring with Lenny Kravitz at the time) collaborated on two tracks for Ubiquity Records' Home Cookin' compilation, and then worked on Greyboy's 1994 solo album for Ubiquity, Freestylin.
 After forming their own label, Greyboy Records, the duo gradually amassed members for a house band".

 The founding members included Denson, guitarist Mike Andrews (under the pseudonym Elgin Park), keyboardist Robert Walter, bassist Chris Stillwell, and drummer Zak Najor.
 The Greyboy Allstars started playing weekly at San Diego's now defunct Green Circle, weekends at San Francisco's Elbo Room and various clubs throughout Europe.

 Their debut album, West Coast Boogaloo, was self-released in 1994, and featured Fred Wesley on Trombone of James Brown fame.
 Several years later, Live was released, followed by Town Called Earth in 1997.
 In 1998, the band scored Jake Kasdan's movie Zero Effect, under the direction of Mike Andrews.
 After dominating the jam-jazz scene of the ’90s, "the band parted ways in late 1999 to allow its members to take the creative steps necessary to stay musically fresh." and drummer Zak Najor officially departed the touring group.

 In 2007, the original band (including Najor) reunited in the studio and released their third album, What Happened to Television?;.
 Robert Walter revealed that “Zak is not touring with us anymore, he is on the album and he is a big part of the album, but he just doesn’t want to go on the road at all.”
 The band played several live shows with new drummers including Eric Kalb and Alan Evans (from Soulive) before current GBA drummer and San Diego native Aaron Redfield officially joined the band.Inland Emperor, the band's next studio album, was released in 2013.